swup/forms-plugin/readme.md

 });
 ```

-## Changes of swup instance
+## Changes of the swup instance

 The plugin adds the `submitForm` and `openFormSubmitInNewTab` events to swup
-that can be listened to with `on` method.
+that can be listened to with the `on` method.